yellowdog/python-examples/README.md

 #### Obtaining Names from Environment Variables at Task Run Time

-When a Task executes, its Task name and number, Task Group name and number, and Work Requirement name are automatically available in the following environment variables:
+When a Task executes, its Task name and number, Task Group name and number, Work Requirement name, Namespace, and Tag are automatically available to the Task in the following environment variables:

 - `YD_TASK_NAME`
 - `YD_TASK_NUMBER`
 - `YD_TASK_GROUP_NAME`
 - `YD_TASK_GROUP_NUMBER`
 - `YD_WORK_REQUIREMENT_NAME`
+- `YD_NAMESPACE`
+- `YD_TAG`

-This applies whether the names were set automatically or explicitly.
+This applies whether the names were set automatically by `yd-submit` or explicitly by the user.

-For Tasks of type `docker` and where the `executable` property has been set, the variables above are also available **within** the container.
+For Tasks of type `docker` and where the `executable` property has been set, the variables above are also available **within** the container environment.

 ### Task Types